axiom-data-science/portal-docs/DataMap.rst

 To view location data, click on the point.
 As shown in the image below, data from the station will appear in the data display window in the lower left corner of the window.
 You can use the dropdown menu in the data display window to select different parameters for that location (if available), or you can use the time slider to adjust the time period of the data.

-**These features and more will be explored more thoroughly in upcoming updates to this documentation.**

 Add More Data Layers to the Map
 ===============================